 Now grappling with another problem – heavy rains, which begin in May and last until October — her struggle with the extreme weather is shared with thousands of Ethiopians who arrived in Sudan with very few belongings.

 Rain and strong winds have already destroyed some shelters and latrines and resulted in flooding in some areas of the settlement, which hosts some 20,000 refugees.

 Our partners are safe and are trying to respond to the humanitarian crisis as best they can.

 What is the Ethiopian Church and Pope Francis saying about the escalating Tigray conflict?

 On Sunday 13 June 2021, Pope Francis called for urgent aid to be sent to the people of Tigray who have been “struck by a grave humanitarian crisis that has exposed the poorest to famine” saying: "Today there is famine!
 There is hunger!”

 He called for an urgent return of social harmony and for “all food aid and health care assistance to be guaranteed.”

 The Catholic Bishops of Ethiopia have appealed for peaceful dialogue.
 In a letter they said, "We urge parties to resolve their differences amicably, in a spirit of respect, understanding."

 They hope and pray "for the people to live together in respect, concertation, and dialogue, and to work together for the prosperity of their common country".

-Pope Francis has reiterated the same calls appealing to the Ethiopian leaders to choose the path of peace, inviting all Ethiopians “to prayer and to the fraternal respect for dialogue and the peaceful resolution of discord”.
+Pope Francis has reiterated the same calls, appealing to the Ethiopian leaders to choose the path of peace, and inviting all Ethiopians “to prayer and to the fraternal respect for dialogue and the peaceful resolution of discord”.